SiR-Frazier/code-review-week-3/README.md

 ## Description

-_The purpose of this page is receive an input number and to return a range of numbers between zero and the provided number with modifications._
+_The purpose of this page is to receive an input number and to return a range of numbers between zero and the provided number with modifications._

+##Specifications

+_Numbers that contain a 0, should be replaced with "Beep!"
+This applies to all digits.
+  -Example Input: 20
+  -Example Output: "Beep Beep!"

+_Numbers that contain a 1, should be replaced with "Boop!"
+This applies to all the digits.
+  -Example Input: 12
+  -Example Output: "Boop Boop!"

+-All numbers divisible by 3 should be replaced with "I'm sorry, Dave.
+I'm afraid I can't do that."
+  -Example Input: 21
+  -Example Output: "I'm sorry, Dave.
+I'm afraid I can't do that."

 ## Github link

 _https://github.com/SiR-Frazier/code-review-week-3

 ## Setup/Installation Requirements